xparq/Space_Test/README.txt

   - trivially lean & simple script format:

     RUN some exe
-    EXPECT "some result"
+    EXPECT some result

   - or running shell commands:

     SH echo -n this
+    EXPECT this

+    SH echo this with newline
+    EXPECT "this with newline
+    "

+    SH "echo command 1; echo command 2"
+    SH echo command 3
-    EXPECT "this"
+    EXPECT "command 1
+    command 2
+    command 3
+    "

-  - or just write anything in normal BB .sh (ash) syntax, as usual:
+  - or mix with anything in normal BB .sh (ash) syntax, as usual:

     if [ -n "$SOME_FLAG" ]; then
-        prepare_something
+        prepare_something         # no output captured
         RUN stuff
-        EXPECT "one thing"
+        EXPECT "one thing"        # Quoting these is a good habit. else
-    else
-        prepare_something_else
+        prepare_something_else    # (again, with off-band outputs)
         RUN stuff
         EXPECT "other thing"
     fi